 is to give people who are homeless, vulnerable or in need of support, the opportunity to build a brighter future

-to provide safe, flexible and reliable housing and support services that focus on reducing homelessness, improving health and wellbeing and building on individual’s skills and resilience
+to provide safe, flexible and reliable client led housing and support services that focus on reducing homelessness, improving health and wellbeing and building on individual’s skills and resilience

 Board of management

 We were formed in April 2001 through the merger of the Society of St Dismas (founded in 1962) and St Petroc Housing association (founded in 1972).
 Both organisations shared a passion for housing and supporting vulnerable single people.